Sunday, July 9, 2017

 Sierra had a softball game, and they lost.

-I replied he lost both legs.
+I replied that he lost both legs.

-So we lost them, neither Ron nor I had brought our cell phones.
+So we lost them; neither Ron nor I had brought our cell phones.

-Finally, they arrived, Dakota gave Ron his cell phone, just in case we got lost again.
+Finally, they arrived, and Dakota gave Ron his cell phone, just in case they got lost again.

 Madison got lost, and we went to look for her.